Narcan and Fentanyl Test Strips are available anonymously and AT NO COST through Gauchos for Recovery peer interns.

 Overdose kit pickup hours

-All other pickup is in Embarcadero Hall Rm 1105 (first floor, entrance across from Caje/Woodstock's)
+All pickup is in Embarcadero Hall Rm 1105 (first floor, entrance across from Caje/Woodstock's)

 Thursday: 1:00 PM - 4:00 PM